Rick-Kirkham/office-js-docs-pr/docs/excel/excel-tutorial-create-chart.md

 ## Test the add-in

 1. Open a Git bash window, or Node.JS-enabled system prompt, and navigate to the **Start** folder of the project.
-3. Run the command `npm run build` to transpile your ES6 source code to an earlier version of JavaScript that is supported by Internet Explorer (which is used under-the-hood by Excel to run Excel add-ins).
+3. Run the command `npm run build` to transpile your ES6 source code to an earlier version of JavaScript that is supported by Internet Explorer (which is used by Excel to run Excel add-ins).
 4. Run the command `npm start` to start a web server running on localhost.
 5. Sideload the add-in using one of the methods described in [Excel add-in quickstart that uses jQuery](excel-add-ins-get-started-jquery.md).
-6. Click **Show Taskpane** on the **Home** menu.
+6. On the **Home** menu, select **Show Taskpane**.
-7. Click the **Create Table** button in the taskpane.
+7. In the taskpane, choose **Create Table**.
-8. Click the **Filter Table** and **Sort Table** buttons, in either order.
+8. Choose the **Filter Table** and **Sort Table** buttons, in either order.
-9. Click the **Create Chart** button.
-A chart is created and only the data from the rows that have been filtered in are included.
+9. Choose the **Create Chart** button.
+A chart is created and only the data from the rows that have been filtered are included.
 The labels on the data points across the bottom are in the sort order of the chart; that is, merchant names in reverse alphabetical order.

     ![Excel tutorial - Create Chart](../../images/excel-tutorial-create-chart.png)